vseryakov/backendjs/README.md

         npm install backendjs --backend_deps_force

-This may take some time because of compiling required dependencies like ImageMagick, nanomsg and LevelDB.
+This may take some time because of compiling required dependencies like ImageMagick, nanomsg.
 They are not required in all applications but still part of the core of the system to be available once needed.

 # Quick start

+* Simplest way of using the backendjs, it will start the server listening on port 8000

+        # node
+        > var bk = require('backendjs')
+        > bk.server.start()

-* Run default backend without any custom extensions, by default it will use embedded Sqlite database and listen on port 8000
+* Same but using the helper tool, by default it will use embedded Sqlite database and listen on port 8000

         rc.backend run-backend